-- A. Be at least 18 years of age at the time of application or apply for an underage waiver by contacting the Adult School Office. - B A candidate may take the GED® test a maximum of three (3) times during one contract year.
-After the second testing within the contract year, a candidate must sign a waiver before the GED® may be taken a third time. - C. Adult Education services shall be provided to students in the following priority order: - 1.
-Students who are functioning at the 8th grade level and below. - 2.
-Students who do not have a secondary school diploma or GED® diploma. - 3.
-Students who need to strengthen basic skills before transitioning to a post-secondary educational program or the workplace.
+- A. Be at least 18 years of age at the time of application or apply for an underage waiver by contacting the Adult School Office. - B. Submit an application to Santa Rosa Adult School on a form adopted in State Board of Education Rule 6A-1.011. - C. Reside in the State of Florida at the time application is made. - D. Pay a fee at the time application is made for the entire battery of five (5) tests.
+Fees for retakes of sub-tests will vary depending on the sub-test(s).
+Recommended process: - 1.
+Take the TABE test and score 9.0 or above. - 2.
+Take the Official Practice Test and score 450 on each section. - 3.
+Attend Orientation. - E. A candidate may take the GED test a maximum of three (3) times during one contract year.
+After the second testing within the contract year, a candidate must sign a waiver before the GED may be taken a third time. - F. Adult Education services shall be provided to students in the following priority order: - 1.
+Students who are functioning at the $8^{th}$ grade level and below. - 2.
+Students who do not have a secondary school diploma or GED.

-- D. 16 and 17 year old applicants for the GED® examination must meet the following criteria in order to be eligible to take the GED® exam: - 1.
+- 3. Students who need to strengthen basic skills before transitioning to a post-secondary educational program or the workplace. - G. Sixteen and seventeen year old applicants for the GED examination must meet the following criteria in order to be eligible to take the GED exam: - 1.
 Take the TABE test and score 9.0 or above; take the Official Practice Test and score 450 or above on each section; and complete the Preparation Class with a minimum of 12 hours of class time. - 2.
-Must have extenuating circumstances which prevent the applicant from pursuing a high school diploma through a traditional high school program. - 3.
-Upon completion of the above requirements, the student must submit three (3) letters of approval including one (1) from the classroom instructor, one from the parent and one from the student stating extenuating circumstances for taking the GED® test. - 4.
-The test scores and letters must be submitted to the Principal of Santa Rosa Adult School for approval before attending the orientation or taking the GED® test.
+Must be a resident of the State of Florida. - 3.
+Must have extenuating circumstances which prevent the applicant from pursuing a high school diploma through a traditional high school program. - 4.
+Upon completion of the above requirements, the student must submit three (3) letters of approval including one from the classroom instructor, one from the parent and one from the student stating extenuating circumstances for taking the GED. - 5.
+The test scores and letters must be submitted to the Principal of Santa Rosa Adult School for approval before attending the orientation or taking the GED test.